-There are a number of different techniques your surgeon can use for a facelift procedure.
-You will have met with your BAAPS/BAPRAS surgeon for a consultation prior to the surgery to discuss the different options, and what technique would be most suitable for you to achieve your goals.
+There are a number of different techniques the surgeon can use for a facelift procedure.
+Patients will have met with their BAAPS/BAPRAS surgeon for a consultation prior to the surgery to discuss the different options, and what technique would be most suitable for them to achieve their goals.
 A facelift can take anything between 2 to 5 hours.
-This also depends on whether you have additional procedures, such as a neck lift, performed at the same time.
-Below is an overview on what will happen on the day of your facelift procedure.
+This also depends on whether patients will have additional procedures, such as a neck lift, performed at the same time.
+Below is an overview of what will happen on the day of the facelift procedure.

-You will need to give your consent for the operation in the form of writing.
-You will do this before the surgery.
-This ensures that you have had enough time to obtain information about the facelift procedure, including the benefits, risks, and complications involved.
-Before you sign the consent form, you should also make sure that you have asked your surgeon any questions you have regarding the procedure.
-Once you have done this, your surgeon will demonstrate where he will be making the incisions by drawing lines on the treatment area.
+Patients will need to give consent for the operation in the form of writing.
+Patients will do this before the surgery.
+This ensures that they have had enough time to obtain information about the facelift procedure, including the benefits, risks, and complications involved.
+Before patients sign the consent form, they should also make sure that they have asked the surgeon any questions they have regarding the procedure.
+Once patients have done this, the surgeon will demonstrate where they will be making the incisions by drawing lines on the procedure area.

-You will be walked to the anaesthetic room where you will meet your anaesthetist.
-This is the doctor who will be responsible for giving you your anaesthetic.
-Your surgeon will have discussed with you what type of anaesthetic you will have during your operation.
+Patients will meet the anaesthetist.
+This is the doctor who will be responsible for giving the anaesthetic.
+The surgeon will have discussed what type of anaesthetic the patient will.
 This will either be a general or a local anaesthetic.
-A general anaesthetic will put you safely to sleep throughout the entire procedure.
-A local anaesthetic will numb the treatment area, and the anaesthetist will also give you a sedative medication at the same time.
-This will help to keep you relaxed throughout the operation.
+A general anaesthetic will put the patient safely to sleep throughout the entire procedure.
+A local anaesthetic will numb the surgical area, and the anaesthetist will also give a sedative medication at the same time.
+This will help to keep the patient to be relaxed throughout the operation.

-In the operating theatre, your surgeon will prepare you for the operation by cleaning the treatment area and draping over a sterile sheet.
-Your surgeon will then make an incision.
+In the operating theatre, the surgeon will prepare for the operation by cleaning the treatment area and draping over a sterile sheet.
+The surgeon will then make an incision.
 The incisions will vary slightly in size and location according to the technique used.
-The general technique involves the surgeon separating your skin from the underlying tissue, before removing the excess fat and tightening the tissues.
+The general technique involves the surgeon separating the skin from the underlying tissue, before removing the excess fat and tightening the tissues.
 The surgeon will then use stitches to fixate the lifted tissue to its new position.
 Afterwards, they may reposition the excess fat to enhance the contours of the face.
 If there is not enough excess fat, the surgeon can also retrieve fat using liposuction.

-The different areas your surgeon may perform the facelift include the following:
+The different areas the surgeon may perform the facelift include the following:

-If you are only just beginning to show signs of ageing, you may not need a full facelift surgery.
-A mini facelift may be an ideal alternative for you.
-This technique involves the surgeon making small incisions in front or behind the ear.
-Depending on the degree of lift you need, the surgeon may also make a small incision along the hairline.
+If patients are only just beginning to show signs of ageing, they may not need a full facelift surgery.
+A mini facelift may be an ideal alternative.
+This technique involves the surgeon making small incisions in front of or behind the ear.
+Depending on the degree of lift needed, the surgeon may also make a small incision along the hairline.
 They will then insert a stitch just under the skin and into the underlying fibrous tissue.
 The surgeon will use this stitch to lift the cheeks, jowls and the upper neck.

 A full facelift is more suitable for older patients looking for a more dramatic final result.
 The full facelift targets the cheeks, jowls, temples and upper neck.
 Often, it does not include the brow area or neck area and a brow lift or neck lift may need to be added on.
-Your surgeon will discuss if you are a candidate for a full facelift or a mini facelift.
+The surgeon will discuss if the patient is a candidate for a full facelift or a mini facelift.